God Help Us

 - Trustful – because God is good, loving, and trustworthy.
 (144:3.16 )

-God and the angels want us to advance spiritually and they give us the tools necessary to achieve that end.
-Therefore, we pray for the ability to identify divine values and to achieve spiritual maturity.
-It is beneficial to ask for spiritual strengths, such as perseverance, courage, tranquility, tolerance, and patience.
-We can pray for a greater appreciation of faith or spiritual insight.
-We can even ask for direction in our daily affairs.
+God and the angels want you to advance spiritually and they give you the tools necessary to achieve that end.
+Pray for the ability to identify divine values and to achieve spiritual maturity.
+Ask for spiritual strengths, such as perseverance, courage, tranquility, tolerance, and patience.
+You can pray for a greater appreciation of faith or spiritual insight.
+You can even ask for direction in your daily affairs.

-But just as important as prayers for yourself, is asking God to help others, whether it is family, friends, or strangers.
+But just as important as prayers for yourself, is asking God to help others, whether they are family, friends, or strangers.
 Praying for others is selfless and considerate but it also helps you—it changes you.
 It is good to pray for those who love you, but if you can do the same for those who despise you, you have made considerable progress.

 Love your enemies, do good to those who hate you, bless those who curse you, and pray for those who despitefully use you.